ryanohoro/docs/conference/airtable_job_board.md

 ### Share Airtable Links

-1. Make sharable links for your Form and Gallery views
+1. Make shareable links for your Form and Gallery views
-1. For more accessible browsing, also create a sharable Grid view link
+1. For more accessible browsing, also create a shareable Grid view link
 1. Share these links as needed for your event/organization

 ### Notifications